hyperoslo/Cache/README.md

 library that gives you a god's power.
 It does nothing but caching, but it does it well.
 It offers a good public API with out-of-box implementations and great customization possibilities. `Cache` utilizes `Codable` in Swift 4 to perform serialization.

+Read the story here [Open Source Stories: From Cachable to Generic Storage in Cache](https://medium.com/hyperoslo/open-source-stories-from-cachable-to-generic-storage-in-cache-418d9a230d51)

 ## Key features

 - [x] Work with Swift 4 `Codable`.
 Anything conforming to `Codable` will be saved and loaded easily by `Storage`.